CURG-archive/wstool_manifest_bci_project/README.md

-bci_project_wstool_manifest
+wstool manifest bci project
 ===========================

-This repository contains the files necessary to install the bci project in a new computer.
+This repository contains the files necessary to install the correct repositories for each workspace in the BCI project.

-1. Create folder bci_project_ws.
-Clone this repository inside bci_project_ws/src.
-2. Run the install.sh script to ensure proper programs and libraries are installed (wstool , pip, sci-kit).
+1. Run install.sh to ensure your system has installed the necessary programs and libraries (wstool, pip, scikit).
-3. Run `wstool update` to pull correct version of all repositories.
+2. In each workspace, clone the